Native Advertising (AKA Product Placement) New FTC Rules

 Good old trusty Wikipedia defines native advertising as a type of advertising, usually online but feasibly elsewhere, that matches the form and function of the platform upon which it appears.

-What that actually means is - a brand appears in content (print, digital, video...TV) in a way that appears organic and natural, so that the viewer believes the product is part of the content, and providing additional credibility to the brand and making the consumption of the advertising a more enjoyable experience.
+What that actually means is - a brand appears in content (print, digital, video...TV) in a way that appears organic and natural, so that the viewer believes the product is part of the content, and provides additional credibility to the brand and making the consumption of the advertising a more enjoyable experience.

 Remember when we said Native Advertising is Product Placement?
 Well... that is the definition of GOOD product placement too!
 The only difference here is that SOME Product Placement is on a trade or loan basis without a fee being paid, while other Product Placement uses a fee to guarantee scripting and camera angles are on the brand's logo.